agjacome/dotfiles/README.md

 All configuration files assume that directory structure.

-This git repository is kept under `~/etc/dotfiles`, and all dotfiles are just symlinked to their expected destination, except those that hold passwords or sensitive information, which are just copied and modified in place (e.g.:
+This git repository is kept under `~/etc/dotfiles`, and all dotfiles are just symlinked to their expected destination.
-`~/.msmtprc`).

-`~/bin` holds scripts and programs that will be available from `$PATH`, and the directory is also symlinked in the same way.

 The manual way to install everything (until migrated to a proper dotfile tool or something similar):